 Lead through Student Organizations

-Getting involved on campus through at least two student organizations every term is a great way to engage with others, build relationships, and enhance your academic experience.
+Getting involved on campus through student organizations every term is a great way to engage with others, build relationships, and enhance your academic experience.

 - Sign up for committees and events and work toward becoming an officer (e.g., secretary, president)